redashu/go_start/README.md

 ## Platform
 I am using ubuntu 18.04  <br/>
-I am using visual studio to coe  <br/>
+I am using visual studio to code  <br/>

 ##  Installation
 ```